-Age The daily Clearing analysis uses country-specific age definitions, which align with the cut-off points for school/college cohorts in the different administrations of the UK.
+Age The daily Clearing analysis uses country-specific age Age definitions, which align with the cut-off points for school/college cohorts in the different administrations of the UK.
 For England and Wales, ages are defined on 31 August, for Northern Ireland on 1 July, and for Scotland on 28 February the following year.
 Defining ages in this way matches the assignment of children to school cohorts.
 For applicants outside of the UK, the cohort cut-off for England and Wales has been used.
 Domicile Declared area of permanent residence.
+Ethnic group High level grouping of ethnic origin as declared by the applicant: 'Asian', 'Black', 'Mixed', 'White', 'Other', 'Unknown'.
 POLAR3 Developed by HEFCE, and classifies small areas across the UK into five groups according to their level of young participation in HE.
 Each of these groups represents around 20 per cent of young people and is ranked from quintile 1 (areas with the lowest young participation rates; the most disadvantaged) to quintile 5 (highest young participation rates; considered most advantaged).
-Region Area of permanent residence for UK regions.
-SIMD Scottish index of multiple deprivation (SIMD) for 2012 identifies small area concentrations of multiple deprivation across Scotland, providing a relative measure of deprivation amongst 6,505 small areas (data zones) based on seven socio-economic domains.
+Updates in geographical classifications may result in small changes to the POLAR3 quintile assignment of applicants between reporting cycles.
+POLAR4 Developed by HEFCE, and classifies small areas across the UK 1021114 into five groups according to their level of young participation in HE.
+Each of these groups represents around 20 per cent of young people and is ranked from quintile 1 (areas with the lowest young participation rates; the most disadvantaged) to quintile 5 (highest young participation rates; considered most advantaged).
+Updates in geographical classifications may result in small changes to the POLAR4 quintile assignment of applicants between reporting cycles.
+Region Area of permanent residence for UK regions. · · · · · · · · · · · · · · · · · · · SIMD16 Scottish index of multiple deprivation (SIMD) for 2016 identifies small area concentrations of multiple deprivation across Scotland, providing a relative measure of deprivation amongst 6,976 small areas (data zones) based on seven socio-economic domains.
 These small areas are classified into five groups, ranked from quintile 1 (considered the most deprived) to quintile 5 (considered least deprived), with equal populations in each quintile.
 SIMD is only defined for applicants domiciled in Scotland.
+SIMD has been updated to SIMD16 and as such figures may İ not match those previously published.

 Subject (JACS3) Courses are classified using JACS3: www.hesa.ac.uk/content/view/1787/281/ The predominant subject group can be derived for applicants only when over half of their main scheme applications are made to one JACS3 subject group.
 All other applicants will be assigned a predominant subject group of 'none'.
 The values reported against subject group in the 2015 cycle have been restated from those which appeared in the equivalent report in 2015.